 Worship song – Almighty

-Places in the world I’ve visited: I have not done a lot of international travel.
-I’ve been to Puerto Rico, Peru, and Canada.
+Places in the world I’ve visited: Nothing outside of the U.S. besides Canada.
+I have been to Alaska and Hawaii.

-One thing on my bucket list I haven't accomplished yet: Go to New York City at Christmas time.
+One thing on my bucket list I haven't accomplished yet: Traveling to and exploring New Zealand.

 Children's Ministry Director

 Childhood: I am a small town girl who, for the first 10 years of my life, grew up in a little house in Shipshewana, IN.
 I had a happy childhood.
 Growing up in the 80’s meant bike rides around the block without my parents, a short walk to the town drug store to purchase a piece of candy and playdates with neighborhood friends.

 Family: My family is very special to me!
 I have loving parents, and two siblings.
 I am married to the love of my life, Stan Peachey.
 We will celebrate our 20th wedding anniversary in 2018.
 We have two amazing children, Ty, age 13, and Claire, age 11.
 We love outdoor adventure, being spontaneous, and investing in the lives of our friends.

 Before I worked at HCC: I worked as an Elementary Librarian for the Fairfield Community School District, at Millersburg Elementary.
 I continue my position as a substitute teacher for Fairfield Community Schools when it works in my schedule.